couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 key in the "kid" attribute, and store the encrypted data in the "ciphertext" attribute.

-Here’s an example of a field encrypted with Transit:
+Here's an example of a field encrypted with Transit:

 ```json
 {